aki-3229-72dpi-3200x0

 Bricks oWonder at the Champerret Space

-Once again, the little Danish building bricks showcase all their artistic power in this new exhibition.
-On the menu, dozens and dozens of spectacular creations, either unseen or paying homage to symbols of global culture.
-In total, there are over 150 spectacular works, imagined by the artist Dirk Denoyelle, to discover with family or friends.
-And if you want to join in the fun, a construction room awaits you at the end of the journey, to let your imagination run wild!
+Once again, the little Danish building bricks showcase their incredible artistic power in this new exhibition.
+On the menu, there are dozens and dozens of spectacular creations, both new and those paying tribute to symbols of global culture.
+In total, there are over 150 spectacular works, imagined by the artist Dirk Denoyelle, waiting to be discovered with family or friends.
+And if you want to join in the fun, a construction room is waiting for you at the end of your journey, so you can let your imagination run wild!

 Bricks of Wonder